Sowmyashree21/HR-Employee-Report/README.md

 # HR Analytics Project with SQL and Power BI

-As a data analyst in training, I wanted to explore a domain that directly impacts business strategy and employee well-being — Human Resources.
-This project is the result of a hands-on exercise in working with imperfect HR data, cleaning and transforming it with SQL, and presenting the findings through a clear, interactive Power BI dashboard.
+As a data analyst in training, I wanted to explore a domain that directly impacts business strategy and employee well-being, Human Resources.
+This project is the result of a hands-on exercise in working with imperfect HR data, cleaning and transforming it with SQL and presenting the findings through a clear, interactive Power BI dashboard.

-It’s not just about the numbers — it’s about telling a meaningful story using data.
+It’s not just about the numbers, it’s about telling a meaningful story using data.

 ---